 Link to the TED Talk in TED website: http://ed.ted.com/on/WwTf6rSB

 What I loved about Chimamanda’s views is that she says gender issues are a problem for both men and women.
 Even as a child, I recognized the hardships and discrimination that girls and women faced and thought men have it easy, while women are the only ones struggling.
 Having read Nancy R.Smith’s brilliant poem a few months back, my perspective was changed.
 I understood that both genders are facing issues of their own and we need to teach our daughters and sons to be themselves.

-I would call this book a perfect beginner’s guide to feminism, maybe even egalitarianism.
+I would call this book a perfect beginner’s guide to feminism.
 If I haven’t convinced you to read this book yet, you might be interested when you know that every 16-year-old in Sweden is being given this wonderful book.
-I would recommend it to everyone, especially to the people who incorrectly think that feminism isn’t needed anymore or feminism equals man-hating.
+I would recommend it to everyone, especially to the people who incorrectly assume that feminism isn’t needed anymore or misunderstand feminism to be man-hating.